eshan661/Code-Alpha-Task-1/README.md

 # Project Highlights
 #### Dataset Cleaning: Handled missing values and ensured consistency.

-#### Dataset Pre-processing: Done filtering into KPI's like sales, Fat Outlets, and No of Items.
+#### Dataset Pre-processing: Done filtering and vectorization of tweets by making different reaction and feedback visuals.

 #### Data Visualization: Used Graphs to showcase churns and sentiments effectively.
 # Technologies Used

 Jupyter Notebook: For Making Dashboard and Visuals.
-Excel : For Data cleaning and Filtering.

 # Sources
 ### Dataset: